Amiens

 11 September

-The door to Sebastian Faulk’s epic First World War novel Birdsong, swings open to describe number 39 on the Boulevard de Gange, ‘a broad, quiet street that marked the eastern flank of the city of Amiens’.
+The door to Birdsong, Sebastian Faulks’s epic First World War novel, swings open onto number 39 on the Boulevard de Gange, “a broad, quiet street that marked the eastern flank of the city of Amiens.”

-In the novel, this is a local textile grandee who lives there with his much younger wife and teenage daughter.
+In the novel, the house belongs to a local textile grandee who lives there with his much younger wife and teenage daughter.
 In 1910, a young Englishman comes to lodge with them while serving his apprenticeship.
 What could possibly go wrong?

 River Somme at Amiens

-But it’s the evocation of the interiors that set the stage for a series of charged, erotic encounters between the Englishman and Madam and the beginning of a narrative arc spanning seventy-five years: the unexpected spaces and corridors’, the creaking floorboards and ‘echoing air’ that made the house ‘always a place of unseen footsteps.’
+Yet it’s the evocation of the interiors that truly sets the stage: a series of erotically charged encounters between the Englishman and Madam, and the beginning of a narrative arc spanning seventy-five years.
+The “unexpected spaces and corridors”, the creaking floorboards, and the “echoing air” make the house “always a place of unseen footsteps.”

-In 2004, the house appeared to be serving as a museum which would account for how the author could get access to describe it so minutely.
-So we went back during business hours to have a look.
+In 2004, the house appeared to be operating as a museum, which might explain how the author was able to describe it in such minute detail.
+We returned during opening hours to take a closer look.

-It now appears abandoned and derelict.
-And with modern development on either side, demolition looks imminent.
+It is now abandoned and derelict.
+With modern development closing in on either side, demolition seems likely.

-But for now, it stands brooding and intimidating, a keeper of secrets and home now only to the ghosts of Faulk’s characters.
+For now, though, it stands brooding and intimidating—a keeper of secrets, and a home only to the ghosts of Faulks’s characters.

 Amiens Cathedral